franknmungai/react-hackathon/docs/10-game-over.md

 export default Layout;
 ```

-The `Layout` component take two _props_.
+The `Layout` component takes two _props_.
 These props will be components.
-The first prop is `Image` to show the `<Image/>` and the second prop is `Content` for the <Content/>.
+The first prop is `Image` to show the image on the left and the second prop is `Content` for the content of the component.
 The Layout component aligns the `Image` and `Content` components we receive in props as shown in the preview.
 The styling is applied through `layout-styles.css`.
 To keep this section short, we decided to share the CSS through a GitHub gist, you can find it [here](https://gist.github.com/franknmungai/10cd5af0cb7e5247f935edbd2bc816af) and add it to your own `layout-styles.css` file.

-We make use of some external fonts in the `layout-styles.css`.
+We make use of some external fonts in `layout-styles.css`.
 To make them available, include the following tag in `public/index.html` within the `head` tag.
+Note that public is outside of the `src` folder.

 ```html title="public/index.html"
 <link